codezero-be/laravel-unique-translation/README.md

 If you discover any security related issues, please [e-mail me](mailto:ivan@codezero.be) instead of using the issue tracker.

+## Changelog

+See a list of important changes in the [changelog](https://github.com/codezero-be/laravel-unique-translation/blob/master/CHANGELOG.md).

 ## License

 The MIT License (MIT).
 Please see [License File](https://github.com/codezero-be/laravel-unique-translation/blob/master/LICENSE.md) for more information.